-A+ Coordinator: Dr. Sam Smith (samantha.smith@mrhschools.net)
+A+ Coordinator: Mrs. Nicole Huffman, Principal (nicole.huffman@mrhschools.net)

 The A+ Scholarship Program provides scholarship funds to eligible graduates of A+ designated high schools who attend a participating public community college or vocational/technical school, or certain private two-year vocational/technical schools.
 A+ students are under no obligation to use the A+ financial benefits.
 The benefits are earned by each individual student and are not transferable to any other student.